Team-4-UMBC/test-repo/api/README.md

 NOTE:
+The code automatically populates the database with the recipes and images if the tables are empty so it may take a bit to run.

 For future reference, when retrieving title, ingredients, and instructions from the recipe table, they have to be reformatted.
 Replace “||” with commas.
 Ingredients will have single quotes around them and each ingredient attribute will be enclosed by square brackets [], which we will need to remove to make the formatting look better.